Lavanya-Rapelli/Lavanya-Rapelli/README.md

 🔭 I’m currently a Backend Development Student at Masai School.

-🌱 I’m learning Core Backend concepts like MySQL, REST APIs, and Authentication.
+🌱 I’m learning Core Backend concepts like Mongodb, REST APIs, and Authentication.

 🤝 I’m actively engaging with coding challenges and collaborating on projects.